MichSeman/MichSeman/README.md

 - 👋 Hi, I’m Michelle Seman
 - 👀 I’m interested in front-end development
 - 🌱 I've recently earned a Professional Certificate from MIT for web devlopment with JavaScript and full stack with MERN
-- 🌸 I'm currently enrolled in SheCodes Pro workshop
+- 🌸 I'm currently working as a junior web developer & QA engineer
 - 📫 How to reach me: semanmichelle@gmail.com
 - 👩‍💻 Portfolio site: https://astonishing-bombolone-2e17ca.netlify.app/